International Journal of Statistics and Applied Mathematics

 How to cite this article:

 Hudson Nyang’wara Ongiri, George Otieno Orwa and Zablon Maua Muga.
 Fitting a Markovian queuing model to bus park revenue collection point in Kisii town, Kenya.
+International Journal of Statistics and Applied Mathematics.
 2019; 4(2): 26-30.